APA 7 is the new standard for writing assignments as of summer 2020 terms. Students should now be using APA 7 for all written work.

 Students (via Walden bookstore)

-Contact our Writing Center staff with any questions about using APA 7 in your writing assignments.
+Contact our Writing Center staff with any questions about APA 7.

 The updates on this page appear in reverse chronological order, with the most recent announcements at the top of the page.